A bit of back story...

 A tad bit more recent...

 When I heard about the reboot I was initially disheartened.
 I wasn't taken in by the new story and had so hoped that the next installment in the series would have perhaps carried on after Underworld.
 In many ways I was being stubborn.
 The story had more or less concluded and really all I wanted was a regular Tomb Raider experience.
 If they were dropping the personal story I wanted them to drop Lara on a mission to hunt down a famous artifact that would lead her to various exotic locations...
 The change of back story was something I wasn't comfortable with.
 There are already many alterations and different versions of Lara's history.
 I guess I didn't want yet another retell of how she became the world famous archaeologist we all know her as.

 I have been despairing at the direction the gaming industry has been taken of late.
 Many triple A titles have been released and received as utter disappointments.
 After the redemption of the Tomb Raider series I was so nervous that a reboot could mean that the new title would follow suit.
 Especially with the addition of multiplayer to a game that has never and in my opinion should never have had it.

 But I was wrong in regards to the singleplayer.

 So, so wrong.

 I play on a somewhat high end PC (though outdated by now, I can still run all new releases on high settings, at times ultra.) and Tomb Raider is a stunning game.
 Though in all honesty I was too distracted by the story and action to pay as much heed to my surroundings as I perhaps should have!
+Though the environments were varied enough to keep me from feeling an exasperation and wanting to move onto a new area.
 To think that I so heavily questioned the story!
-I can be a bit too proud and rarely like to admit mistakes but I was well and truly too quick to judge on this occasion. read
+I was clearly too quick to judge on this occasion. read